Our Team

 Marvin Yates

-“Last year I saw Bweza and Mecca doing some farm work across the street from my home and introduced myself told them that I lived across the street.
+“In 2022, I saw Bweza and Mecca doing some farm work across the street from my home and introduced myself told them that I lived across the street.
 And I appreciate the work that they were doing and asked how I could go about participating or working for them one day.
 This year I begin working on the farm partnering with Bweza and Mecca.
 I’ve been learning about planting and harvesting fruits and vegetables and more.

 It’s been very good learning experience for me, I had never harvested or planted before and I had never worked on a farm.
 I’ve learned a lot.
 Hopefully we’ll be working together for a very long time and I just wanna thank them for accepting me into their family I really appreciate it.”